jerinjohnk/2024-06-07_RN/pages/hooks.md

 <br>
 </div>

 <br>
 <span>
 Hook Rules
 There are 3 rules for hooks:

-- Hooks can only be called inside React function components.
+- Hooks can only be called inside react function components.
 - Hooks can only be called at the top level of a component.
 - Hooks cannot be conditional